MattDeDuck/Balance-of-Bum-bo/README.md

 * Now only spawns Wisps when extinguished
 * Doesn't spawn Wisps when hurt

-> Tested with Brave, Nimble
+> Tested with Brave, Nimble, Stout, Weird
 ---
 ## To Look At